segmentio/topicctl/README.md

   clusters are accessed through the same address, e.g `localhost:2181`.

 The `reset-offsets` command can also make changes in the cluster and should be used carefully.

+The `create` command can be used to create new resources in the cluster.
+It cannot be used with mutable resources.

 ### Idempotency